scientific-python/specs/spec-0004/index.md

 #### Process for Adding New Projects

-After someone creates an issue on https://github.com/scientific-python/upload-nightly-action requesting access to upload wheels a human/admin has to respond to that request.

 The admins are drawn from active members from the scientific Python community.
 Ideally, the collection of admins comprises a broad selection of community members across different projects and underlying organizations.